helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 ```

 ### Lookup Campaign Id using Tag
+The Tag Id is used to locate the matching Campaign.
+During campaign creation, a mapping between Tags and Campaign is created, this example uses an Aerospike record where the key is the Tag id and the value is the Campaign Id, and in this case, Aerospike is used a Dictionary/Map/Associative Array.

 ```javascript
 //lookup the Tag id in Aerospike to obtain the Campaign id let tagKey = new Aerospike.Key(config.namespace, config.tagSet, tagId);